chamik/knih/src/toread.md

 - Carrying the Fire --- Michael Collins
 - Diaspora --- Greg Egan
 - Never use Futura --- Douglas Thomas
-- Jak je důležité miti Filipa --- Oscar Wilde
 - There Is No Antimemetics Division --- qntm
 - The Design of Everyday Things --- Donald Norman
 - Amusing Ourselves to Death --- Neil Postman
+- Artemis --- Andy Weir